 Additionally, if you are staying club level you’ll need to decide which building will work best for your trip.

-Over the past couple of years, we’ve been able to stay as a guest of the Grand Floridian on a few separate occasions.
+Over the past couple of years, we’ve been able to stay as a guest of the Grand Floridian on a few occasions.
 Most of our resort stays here have been what I call a split stay.
-That’s where we visit multiple resorts during the entirety of a week.
+That’s where we visit multiple resorts for the entirety of a week.

 Well, in my case, I’m usually in Orlando for a month at a time when I’m working on Resorts Gal.
 So I tend to bounce around more than the average guest.
 With that being said, if you have an interest in staying at Grand Floridian, but do not have the budget for a full week, you might enjoy a split stay.

-As for guest rooms, we received a King size bed on our first resort stay.
-This room had a fairly large open space with the lack of the second queen bed.
+As for guest rooms, we received a king size bed on our first resort stay.
+This room had a fairly large open space with the lack of a second queen bed.

 The guest bath was more than sufficient.